EvoSync/EvoGuard/README.md

 # EvoGuard:
-he Ultimate Licensing System Manager
+The Ultimate Licensing System Manager

 **EvoGuard** is a powerful licensing system manager that empowers you to take control of your digital assets through a user-friendly WEB3 dashboard.
 It's packed with features designed to simplify licensing and enhance security, including FamilyTREE for parent-child recognition, secure token redirects, a custom HyperText Writer, a beginner-friendly Database adapter, and an extensive API for seamless integration.
 Plus, you can interact with the API through JavaScript to display critical values on your web pages.